 Yes, we will accept recommendations that arrive after the deadline.
 However, a missing recommendation needs to be received to completely review the application.
 Applications missing a recommendation will be at a competitive disadvantage during the evaluation process.

-All recommendations are submitted electronically.
-If extenuating circumstances require a letter of recommendation to be submitted by other means, please contact Ruthie Freeman, Graduate Student Services Coordinator.
-She will contact the recommender and to request the letter and Recommendation for Admission form.
+All recommendations are submitted electronically using the Rackham application portal.
+If extenuating circumstances require a letter of recommendation to be submitted by other means, please contact Ruthie Freeman in the department’s graduate office.
+She will contact the recommender to request the letter and recommendation for admission form.

 The GRE and TOEFL tests’ reporting code is 1839 (a department code is not required).

-GRE scores have been required for the PhD and MSE applications in the past, and will again be required starting in the 2022 admissions cycles.
+GRE scores have been required for the PhD and MSE applications in the past.
 For Winter and Fall 2021 admissions, the GRE requirement will be waived due to difficulties in test scheduling and taking caused by the COVID-19 pandemic.
 Once this requirement is reinstated, note that GRE scores of up to five years old, as of the application deadline, may be used.
-See Academic Background of Applicants for information about the typical test scores of admitted students.
+See academic background of applicants for information about the typical test scores of admitted students.

 Due to the high volume of applications, the Aerospace Graduate Office does not respond to application status inquiries.
 Applicants may check the status of their application materials.